-We operate in a highly regulated environment and are subject to capital requirements, which may limit distributions to our Parent.
-Distributions are subject to net capital rules.
+We operate in a highly regulated environment and are subject to capital requirements, which may limit distributions to our company from its subsidiaries.
+Distributions from our broker-dealer subsidiaries are subject to net capital rules.
 A broker-dealer that fails to comply with the SEC's Uniform Net Capital Rule (Rule 15c3-1) may be subject to disciplinary actions by the SEC and self-regulatory organizations, such as FINRA, including censures, fines, suspension, or expulsion.
-We have chosen to calculate our net capital under the alternative method, which prescribes that our net capital shall not be less than the greater of \$1.0 million, or two percent of aggregate debit balances (primarily receivables from customers) computed in accordance with the SEC's Customer Protection Rule (Rule 15c3-3).
+Stifel has chosen to calculate its net capital under the alternative method, which prescribes that their net capital shall not be less than the greater of \$1.0 million or two percent of aggregate debit balances (primarily receivables from customers) computed in accordance with the SEC's Customer Protection Rule (Rule 15c3-3).
+Our other broker-dealer subsidiaries calculate their net capital under the aggregate indebtedness method, whereby their aggregate indebtedness may not be greater than fifteen times their net capital (as defined).

-At June 30, 2014, we had net capital of \$336.6 million, which was 50.7% of aggregate debit items and \$323.4 million in excess of our minimum required net capital.
+At June 30, 2015, we had net capital of \$264.6 million, which was 42.6% of aggregate debit items and \$252.2 million in excess of our minimum required net capital.